Analysis | What we know about the risk Trump’s infection posed to those around him this week

 Outdoors, no masks, speaking at a distance for a relatively brief duration.
 Low risk.

-That evening, Trump did debate prep with staff and allies, including Christie, Giuliani and Conway.
-The group also included Hope Hicks, who tested positive for the virus on Thursday.
+That evening, Trump did debate prep with staffers and allies, including Christie, Giuliani and Conway.
+The group also included Trump counselor Hope Hicks, who tested positive for the virus Thursday.

-Indoors, likely no masks, likely no distancing, likely speaking at length.
+Indoors, probably no masks, probably no distancing, probably speaking at length.
 High risk.

 Tuesday, Sept.
 29

 Trump, his family and many of his top aides traveled to Cleveland in the early afternoon to attend the debate that evening.
-After a walk-through of the venue at around 4:30 p.m., the retinue went to a nearby hotel to await the beginning of the debate.
+After a walk-through of the venue around 4:30 p.m., the retinue went to a nearby hotel to await the beginning of the debate.

-Indoors, likely good ventilation, likely no masks, likely little distancing, likely speaking at length.
+Indoors, probably good ventilation, probably no masks, probably little distancing, probably speaking at length.
 High risk.

 The debate began a bit after 9 p.m. on the grounds of the Cleveland Clinic, a top-tier medical facility.
-There was a small audience, sitting at some distance from one another, but mask use was spotty.
+There was a small audience, with attendees sitting at some distance from one another, but mask use was spotty.

-For 90 minutes, Trump spoke — and, at times, shouted — as he and former vice president Joe Biden interacted.
-The pair were at some distance from one another and moderator Chris Wallace.
+Trump spoke — and, at times, shouted — for 90 minutes as he and former vice president Joe Biden interacted.
+The pair were at some distance from each other and moderator Chris Wallace.

 “I don’t wear a mask like him,” Trump said at one point.
 “Every time you see him, he’s got a mask.
 He could be speaking 200 feet away from him and he shows up with the biggest mask I’ve ever seen.”

-Biden has since tested negative for the virus, though it may not yet be detectable.
+Biden has since tested negative, though if he does have the virus it may not yet be detectable.

-Indoors, likely good ventilation, no masks, speaking and shouting at length while distanced.
+Indoors, probably good ventilation, no masks, speaking and shouting at length while distanced.
 High risk.

 Trump and his group then flew back to Washington.